Search

 If you’re covered under an employer’s plan, you can sign up for Part B without penalty:

-If you do not sign up during this special enrollment period, late enrollment penalties may apply, and you will only be able to sign up during the General Enrollment Period, which occurs annually from January through March with coverage beginning July 1.
+If you do not sign up during this special enrollment period, late enrollment penalties may apply, and you may only be able to sign up during the General Enrollment Period, which occurs annually from January through March with coverage starting the month after you sign up.

 It’s against the law for someone who knows that you have Medicare to sell or issue you an Access Health CT plan.